gophercoders/website/content/lessons/KS2/lower/variables.md

 type of `string`.
 You can only remember words in this variable.

 The second variable that you declared is called `age`.
-The `age` variable is of type `int`, short for for integer, which is a number.
+The `age` variable is of type `int`, short for integer, which is a number.
 You can only store numbers in `age`.

 At this point in the program, lines 8 and 9, you have not assigned any values to